 Performance tuning with ordered clustered columnstore index

-When users query a columnstore table in Synapse SQL pool, the optimizer checks the minimum and maximum values stored in each segment.
+When users query a columnstore table in dedicated SQL pool, the optimizer checks the minimum and maximum values stored in each segment.
 Segments that are outside the bounds of the query predicate aren't read from disk to memory.
 A query can get faster performance if the number of segments to read and their total size are small.

 Ordered vs. non-ordered clustered columnstore index

 By default, for each table created without an index option, an internal component (index builder) creates a non-ordered clustered columnstore index (CCI) on it.
 Data in each column is compressed into a separate CCI rowgroup segment.
 There's metadata on each segment's value range, so segments that are outside the bounds of the query predicate aren't read from disk during query execution.
 CCI offers the highest level of data compression and reduces the size of segments to read so queries can run faster.
 However, because the index builder doesn't sort data before compressing them into segments, segments with overlapping value ranges could occur, causing queries to read more segments from disk and take longer to finish.

 When creating an ordered CCI, the dedicated SQL pool engine sorts the existing data in memory by the order key(s) before the index builder compresses them into index segments.
 With sorted data, segment overlapping is reduced allowing queries to have a more efficient segment elimination and thus faster performance because the number of segments to read from disk is smaller.
 If all data can be sorted in memory at once, then segment overlapping can be avoided.
 Due to large tables in data warehouses, this scenario doesn't happen often.